Photo by kurhan / Shutterstock.com

 - Low levels of neuroticism

-Evolutionary psychologist Satoshi Kanazawa of the London School of Economics and Political Science says in a press release that the earnings difference between attractive and unattractive workers goes away once you factor in health, intelligence and other personality factors.
+Evolutionary psychologist Satoshi Kanazawa of the London School of Economics and Political Science, one of the study authors, says in a press release that the earnings difference between attractive and unattractive workers goes away once you factor in health, intelligence and other personality factors.
 Kanazawa explains:

 “Physically more attractive workers may earn more, not necessarily because they are more beautiful, but because they are healthier, more intelligent, and have better personality traits conducive to higher earnings, such as being more conscientious, more extraverted, and less neurotic.”